AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-faq.md

 ## Are there plans to integrate with Canvas Dashboards?
 How else can we report on Workfront Planning data?

-We are planning to have Dashboard Canvas available to visualize Planning data soon.
+We are planning to have Canvas Dashboards available to visualize Planning data soon.

 <!--## Will we be able to create workspace templates? -->